AndrewTall/BackersBot-Discord/README.md

 # Using the Bot
 Like with all Discord bots, you'll need to configure a Bot in the [Discord's developer portal](https://discordapp.com/developers/docs/intro) and get a token.

-Start by filling all the configuration in bot_config.py and installing the requirements (pip install -r requirements.txt).
+Start by installing the requirements (pip install -r requirements.txt).

+Bot expects settings in enviroment variables.

-When everything's set.
-You'll need to run your bot and keep it running.
-Your users could then authenticate by using the .backer_mail command in your server.
+When everything's set you'll need to run your bot and keep it running.